open-telemetry/opentelemetry-specification/specification/api-tracing.md

 `Tracer`s are generally expected to be used as singletons.
 Implementations SHOULD provide a single global default `Tracer`.

-Some applications may require multiple `Tracer` instances, e.g. to create `Span`s on behalf of other applications.
+Some applications MAY require multiple `Tracer` instances, e.g. to create `Span`s on behalf of other applications.
 Implementations MAY provide a global registry of `Tracer`s for such applications.